GeoCities/G/π: Deriving Gravitational Constants.md

-# Π: Deriving Gravitational Constants Across Fundamental Scales
+# π: Deriving Gravitational Constants Across Fundamental Scales
 By: Will

 ## Abstract